 Sometimes, true emergencies happen, and that emergency fund you’ve been building is there to help bail you out.
 Just be sure that your ’emergency’ is a true emergency, and not just something that you want pretty badly but haven’t saved for.

 If you do have to tap into it do it.
 That’s what it is there for.
-Your next priority is to then rebuild it as fast as you can to have to have it available again.
+Your next priority is to then rebuild it as fast as you can to have it available again.
 Go back to your plan from above, and work towards rebuilding it.
 Use these tips to help fund it further.
 Once you’ve gotten to your goal amount, then revert to your debt management goals.

 What Holds You Back?